jaroslawr/notes/net/tcp.md

 - Sender sends out data, starts retransmission timeout (RTO) timer

-    - If ACK arrives before RTO
+    - If ACK arrives before RTO:

-        - If unacknowledged data present, reset the RTO timer
+        - If unacknowledged data is present: reset the RTO timer
-        - If no unacknowledged data present, disable the RTO timer
+        - If no unacknowledged data is present: disable the RTO timer

-    - If ACK does not arrive before RTO, retransmit and increase RTO
+    - If ACK does not arrive before RTO: retransmit and increase RTO

-- Receiver ACKs at least every other segment or after at most 500ms (if only a single segment has been received for that long)
+- Receiver ACKs at least every other segment or after at most 500ms, whatever comes first (if only a single segment has been received for that long)

 - Receiver sends a dup-ACK (duplicate ACK) when receiving an out-of-order segment, re-ACKing the last byte received in-order.